 How email encryption works

 To make sure only the intended recipient can decrypt the message, email encryption uses something called public key cryptography.
-Each person has a pair of keys–the digital codes that allow you to decrypt an encrypted message.
+Each person has a pair of keys–the digital codes that allow you to encrypt and decrypt messages.
 Your public key is stored on a key server where anyone can find it, along with your name and email address.
 Conversely, you can find other people’s public keys on keyservers to send them encrypted email.

 When you encrypt an email, you use the recipient’s public key to scramble the message.
 Due to the technology behind this type of cryptography, the public key cannot be used to decrypt it.
 The email can then only be decrypted by the recipient’s private key, which is stored somewhere safe and private on his or her computer.